vicw0ng-hk/feul/site/content/intro/_index.md

 ### Related FYP

 [Quantitative Performance and Security Evaluation of Federated Learning on open-sourced platforms](https://wp.cs.hku.hk/2022/fyp22019/ "FYP22019") by C.T.
 Fong -- also supervised by [Prof. S.M.
 Yiu](https://www.cs.hku.hk/index.php/people/academic-staff/smyiu), an industry project with [ASTRI](https://www.astri.org/) (I [spent a summer](https://www.linkedin.com/feed/update/urn:li:activity:6966255953239306240/) there.
 ASTRI's CTO [Dr. Lucas C.K.
 Hui](https://www.astri.org/about/senior-management/senior-director-cctt/) was [with HKUCS](https://www.cs.hku.hk/people/academic-staff/hui)).

+## About This Project

+This project aims to investigate how machine unlearning can be applied in federated learning, to produce materials for non-specialists and experts in related areas for learning this topic, to explore possible improvements to the work done in the field and to deliver final year project results of outstanding quality and standard.

 ## Related Resources